 What is it?

-Happeo’s post analytics enable platform administrators to view analytics for specific Happeo posts.
-These analytics provide better and deeper insight into how well posts are reaching their intended audiences.
+Happeo’s Post Analytics enables platform Administrators to view analytics for specific Happeo Posts and Articles.
+These analytics provide better and deeper insight into how well Posts and Articles reach their intended audiences.

 What data does it provide?

 The data provided in these analytics reports include:

 - Total unique impressions – The total number of unique users who have viewed the Post.
 Viewing refers to: